 Camping nearby: Just 1 mile from Balanced Rock is an amazing campground that is completely free!
 There are 6 campsites along the river in a small gorge.
 There is lots of greenery, birds (and bugs), and it is a really gorgeous setting.
 There are clean pit toilets, carports, picnic tables, fire rings and grills.

 There is not much to the town, there are some sites around Twin Falls that you can't miss while in Idaho.
-If needed, you don't have to stay the night.
+If you're in time crunch (or just want to get out of the city), you don't have to stay the night.
 These attractions can be seen within a couple of hours.

 Shoshone Falls: Known as the "Niagara Falls of the West", this gigantic waterfall is tucked deep in the Snake River canyon.
 It's a $3 fee per vehicle, but totally worth it.
 You can walk out on to a platform and feel the power of the falls as it sprays you in the face.
 The park itself has a couple shaded areas that would be perfect for a picnic.